jwakemanTango/pandapostage-new-webapp/replit.md

 - **Ship To Icon Update**: Changed Ship To tab icon from `Package` to `MapPinned` in both 3-step and 4-step flows to avoid visual conflict with package details section.
 MapPinned better represents the destination concept.
 - **Banner Summary Sticky Positioning**: Increased z-index from z-20 to z-50 to ensure banner properly pins to top of viewport when scrolling and stays above all content (except modals/dialogs).
 - **Banner Default State**: Banner summary now defaults to collapsed state for cleaner initial view.
 Users can click to expand/view details.
+- **Banner Spacing**: Added consistent 1rem spacing (mb-4) between banner summary and content below in all views and both workflows for better visual separation.
 - **Streamlined Page Layout**: Removed "Create Shipment" page title and subtitle for cleaner demo experience.
 DEBUG button remains visible in top-right corner for toggling development controls.
 - **Package Section Auto-scroll**: In 3-step flow, when addresses are valid but package details have validation errors, the form automatically scrolls to the package section to guide user attention.